 Being part of the LGBTQI+ community and of Chinese heritage, it is important to empower diversity and inclusivity through body positivity, fighting ageism and embracing ethnicity.
 Steering away from mainstream image of the ‘underwear model’.

 British Hong Kong born, but raised in Melbourne from the age of 8, I took for granted a lot of things that I had the privilege to experience in the late 80s, Asians were extremely rare in the eastern suburbs of Melbourne, other kids found me fascinating.
-Most kids never travelled away from home, but I had the ultimate privileges to travel overseas since the age of 2.
 It was only later in life that the society's disregard for inclusion became more prominent.

 I witnessed social intolerance and people being treated unfairly.
 Has the world gone backwards?
 Or are we just beginning to open our eyes and I am seeing the world clearly for the first time.

-Formerly the content creator for Dailyjocks in the midst of the pandemic, I walked in with 18 years of experience in Ecommerce at some of Australia's biggest online store - Peter's of Kensington, OO.com.au, Catch.com.au, GraysOnline, just to name a few.
+Formerly the content creator for Dailyjocks in the midst of the pandemic, I walked in with 18 years of experience in Ecommerce at some of Australia's biggest enterprise online store - Peter's of Kensington, OO.com.au, Catch.com.au, GraysOnline.
 I was able to shift the dynamic of social awareness with diversity and inclusion for a hot minute at DailyJocks.
-During the 5 months stint, I reached out to a diverse group of influencers about the brand and for the first time my initiation opened more doors than ever before.
+During the 5 months stint, I reached out to a diverse group of influencers to promote the local brand and for the first time my initiation opened more doors than ever before.
 I put marginalised groups into the picture: twinks, inter-racial couples, diverse racial groups and guys who don’t necessarily have 6 packs and also not just white muscle men.
 Their social media platforms suddenly had more colours with more empowering conversations - for a hot minute.

 Perhaps it is in my nature to rock the boat and shake the system but how can you change the world by being basic?
 I have set my eyes on making changes for the underwear industry, at least in Australia.